thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

-The language we study is not the whole Nix language, but a simplified version of it (ommiting some minor features without importance for the type system and some other that will be dicussed in \Cref{implem::extensions}), to which we add type annotations.
+The language we study is not the whole Nix language, but a simplified version of it (which omits some minor features without importance for the type system and some others that will be discussed in \Cref{implem::extensions}), to which we add *type annotations*.
 In this document, every reference to Nix is intended to refer to this variant of the language.

-The full syntax is given in appendix in the \Cref{nix::syntax,nix::types}
+The full syntax is given in appendix in \Cref{nix::syntax,nix::types}
-(whith the added type annotations highlighted in red).
+(the added type annotations are highlighted in red).
 Its semantic is informally described below (the formal semantic is given in
 \Cref{sec:nix-light}).